micro-manager/micro-manager.github.io/_pages/Building_Micro-Manager_Device_Adapters.md

 ## Complex device management: writing Hub adapters

-{% include Note text="This is an advanced topic and is generally not relevant for implementation of single device libraries." %}
+{% include notice icon="info" content="This is an advanced topic and is generally not relevant for implementation of single device libraries." %}

 ### Introduction